mne-tools/mne-cpp/doc/gh-pages/pages/learn/mneanonymize.md

 |`--his <value>` *optional*| Specify the Subject's ID within the Hospital system.
 Only allowed when anonymizing a single file.
 Default: 'mne_anonymize' |

+## Modified FIFF *tags*

-Specifically, this utility modifies the following tags from the fiff file:
+Specifically, this utility modifies the following `tags` from the fiff file:

 | Tag | Description | Default Anonymization Value |
 |-----|-------------|-----------------------------|